karmake2/karmake2.github.io/_posts/2020-01-1-TextMall.md

 ---
 title: 'Project TextMall: Text-Mining Made Simple for All'
-date: 2020-01-01
+date: 2020-11-01
 permalink: /posts/2020/01/TextMall/
 tags:
   - Research
   - Vision
 ---

 The objective of this research is to develop a general-purpose text analytics platform, i.e., Text-Mall, which would enable real-world users to easily explore the power of Text-Mining in a simple and interactive fashion without worrying about the underlying details of Natural Language Processing.
-For details, please check the link above.

 Overview of Project TextMall
 ======
-The Text-Mall platform consists of two primary components: 1) Framework: a general intuitive framework that can support simple and interactive Text-Mining for real users.
-2) Language: an operator-based text mining language, that can allow a user to flexibly specify potentially many different Text-Mining tasks / workflows.
+Despite great progress in the field of natural language processing (NLP), computers are still far from being able to accurately understand unrestricted natural language.
+Indeed, how to develop a completely automated text analytics system that can support many different <em>Text-Mining</em> applications is a very hard problem;  as such, <em>Text-Mining</em> technology is not still directly usable by real world users like doctors, teachers,  executives etc. Thus, it is essential to involve humans (real users) in the loop in an <em>interactive</em> fashion and facilitate explorative Text-Mining to enable end-users to apply this technology effectively in the real world.

+The objective of this research is to develop such a general purpose text analytics platform which would enable real-world users to easily explore the power of Text-Mining in a simple and interactive fashion without worrying about the underlying details of NLP.
+The PI aims to address this challenge by developing a new general-purpose text analytics platform, i.e., Text-Mall (aka.
+Text Mining for all), which will provide simple intuitive operators for interactive text-mining tasks which can be easily explained and taught to the general public.

 Here is an example use-case of TextMall agent: